 When your court case in Georgia doesn’t give you the results you had hoped for, you need to decide whether you want to file an appeal or not in the Georgia Court of Appeals or criminal appeals before the Supreme Court of Georgia.
 At Brownstone Law, we have decades of experience in filing complex state criminal and civil appeals in Georgia.
 We go into the appellate courtroom prepared and ready to win.
 At Brownstone Law, we focus only on Georgia appeals, the Georgia civil appeals process, and Georgia criminal appellate process and procedure.
 You can count on us to deliver a great outcome for your case once you receive the verdict from your court case.
 You need a Georgia appeal attorney with the skills and knowledge to manage the appeals process for you.
 There’s no need for you to go through the hoops of filing the paperwork for your appeal since we do it all for you.
 We’ll answer your questions and walk you through the process until the end.
 Once you do go in front of the appeals judge, you’ll have us standing there fighting for you.

 On appeal from a criminal conviction in Georgia, the Georgia Court of Appeals views the evidence in the light most favorable to the verdict.
 Jackson v.
 Virginia, 443 U. S. 307, 99 S.Ct.
 2781, 61 L.Ed.2d 560 (1979).
 So viewed, the evidence showed that in July 2012, Benning moved in with his girlfriend (the victim), who lived with her grandmother and her uncle.
 On August 23, Benning informed the victim that she could no longer drive her car, he would take her to work and back, she would not be allowed to go anywhere else, and if she did not comply, he would hurt one of her family members.
+At Brownstone Law we aim to provide the best chances at winning an appeal.
 As an example, he threatened to cut her older sister’s face from ear to ear.
 Read more about the Georgia Criminal Appeals case here: Georgia Criminal Appeals